ipesek/jsxgraphbook/src/3_2b_objects_drawing.md

 Again, _dash_  can have different values, [documentation for dash attribute](https://jsxgraph.org/docs/symbols/JXG.GeometryElement.html#dash) tells us which are possible values.

-All objects have attributes, also Board object has [them](https://jsxgraph.org/docs/symbols/JXG.Board.html).
+All objects have attributes, that includes the [Board](https://jsxgraph.org/docs/symbols/JXG.Board.html) object.
-One of the attributes is _boundingbox_, which we used from first example, but didn't talk about it until now.
+One of the attributes is _boundingbox_, which we used from first example, but didn't talk about until now.
 E.g. if you don't like the navigation (bottom right), then you can add attribute _showNavigation_ and set it to false.
 Try it!

-_*We can see that we can use attributes to fine tune on how our construction will behave and look.*_
+_*We can see that we can use attributes to fine tune how our construction will behave and look.*_

 __Documentation is a great resource for discovering attributes and also has some examples of their usage.__